cardano-foundation/CIPs/cip-observe-script-type/README.md

 <!-- A short (\~200 word) description of the proposed solution and the technical issue being addressed. -->
 We propose to introduce a new Plutus scripts type `Observe` in addition to those currently available (spending, certifying, rewarding, minting, drep).
 The purpose of this script type is to allow arbitrary validation logic to be decoupled from any ledger action.
 Since observe validators are decoupled from actions, you can run them in a transaction without needing to perform any associated action (ie you don't need to consume a script input, or mint a token, or withdraw from a staking script just to execute this validator).
+Additionally, we propose to introduce a new assertion to native scripts that they can use to check that a particular script hash is in `required_observers` (which in turn enforces that the script must be executed successfully in the transaction).
+This addresses a number of technical issues discussed in other CIPs and CPS such as the redundant execution of spending scripts, and the inability to effectively use native scripts in conjunction with Plutus scripts.

 ## Motivation: why is this CIP necessary?
 <!-- A clear explanation that introduces the reason for a proposal, its use cases and stakeholders.
 If the CIP changes an established design then it must outline design issues that motivate a rework.
 For complex proposals, authors must write a Cardano Problem Statement (CPS) as defined in CIP-9999 and link to it as the `Motivation`. -->